11 Things To Do With Pumpkins After Halloween

 three plates of sliced pumpkin bread

-Pumpkin bread or pumpkin muffins are some of the better recipes to use if you have any leftover Jack o lanterns.
-As those are less flavorful to begin with, the spices in the bread take center stage.
-Pumpkin bread is a quick bread, so you don't have yeast rising times.
+Pumpkin loaf or pumpkin muffins are some of the better recipes to use if you have any leftover Jack-o-lantern since they tend to be a less flavorful variety, allowing the spices in the bread to take center stage.
+Pumpkin loaf is a quick bread and doesn’t require yeast, which makes it as simple as it is delicious to make.
 Make a couple of loaves and freeze one for later; be sure to slice that loaf before freezing so you can remove slices when you want, instead of having to thaw the entire loaf.

 Get Creative